APogue/APogue.github.io/_includes/UCLA-administrative-sections/section-1.md

 In 2022-2023, a UCLA undergraduate was charged $289.85 for the [Undergraduate Students Association Fee](https://sa.ucla.edu/RO/Fees/Public/public-fees?year=2023-2024&term=Annual&degree=Undergraduate%20cohort%202022-23).
 "The fee supports the undergraduate student government organization.
 It is collected by the University and passed on to Associated Students of UCLA for use by the undergraduate student government...Funds are used primarily to support student government and for programming such as community service, films, cultural events, and concerts."

-According to UC Divest's IG page, this amounts to approximately 10 million in annual funding that is "sent to USAC to be governed by the 15 elected USAC offices for different programs and initiatives."
-Whether this money is at the sole discretion of USAC, or is related to The [Student Fee Advisory Committee](https://campuslife.ucla.edu/committees) that helps oversee $50M in student fees annually, is unknown.
+According to UC Divest's [IG page](https://www.instagram.com/p/C3iVz9jJLc8/?hl=en&img_index=2), this amounts to approximately 10 million in annual funding that is "sent to USAC to be governed by the 15 elected USAC offices for different programs and initiatives."
+Whether this money is at the sole discretion of USAC, or is related to the [Student Fee Advisory Committee](https://campuslife.ucla.edu/committees) that helps oversee $50M in student fees annually, is unknown.

 The resolution contains phrasing such as,